anee-helsinki/fear/README.md

 This repository contains the data used for and generated during our research for the article "Fear in Akkadian Texts."

-<b>network-data:</b> edge lists and node lists used for creating networks; Gephi datasets
+<b>network-data:</b> Gephi datasets and raw data used to create the graphs

 <b>scripts:</b> scripts created to analyze our data